Egyptian government to say mediation failed to end crisis

 The definition is hotly disputed by the rival sides, with the military and its civilian supporters saying it was acting at the behest of millions of Egyptians who had taken to the streets to demand Musri leave office.

-The word coup, which U.S. officials had studiously avoided, could under U.S. law trigger a cutoff of the $1.3 billion (846.9 million pounds) U.S. military aid Egypt receives each year.
+The word coup, which U.S. officials had studiously avoided, could under U.S. law trigger a cutoff of the $1.3 billion U.S. military aid Egypt receives each year.

 However McCain did say that "cutting off aid would be the wrong signal at the wrong time."